 Scent marking increases markedly under certain social conditions.
 For example, when the female is in heat (estrus or estrous) a high rate of scent marking took place for both male and female servals in captivity.
 See Reproduction and Development of Serval Cats.

-Servals also mark by scrapping the ground and leaving feces on the ground.
-It is unclear if, like some wildcats, servals use areas as toilets to mark territory or whether they defecate randomly.
+Servals also mark by scrapping the ground and leaving faeces on the ground.
+It is unclear if, like some wild cats, servals use areas as toilets to mark territory or whether they defecate randomly.

 The Social Organisation of Serval Cats to Serval Cats — Vocalisations

 Servals use similar vocalizations to domestic cats and more, including: